guruaathavanalu/XOR_neural-network/README.md

 # XOR_neural-network
-Trainig a neural network to learn XOR logic gate from the scratch without libraries except numpy . no hidden layers are present in the network. instead trained and & or gate to get xor result
+Trainig a neural network to learn XOR logic gate from the scratch without libraries except numpy .
+No hidden layers are present in the network.
+Instead trained and & or gate to get xor result